Deploy an IOC with ArgoCD#

 Configure your environment#

-The generated environment.sh wires up your shell.
-Source it from the directory that contains the deployment repo:
+Source the generated environment.sh from the directory that contains the deployment repo:

 This sets the EC_* environment variables, enables ec shell completion, and logs you into ArgoCD.
 The variables it exports are:

-export EC_LOG_URL= # central log server URL (empty — logging_url was Skipped)
+export EC_LOG_URL='' # central log server (empty — logging_url Skipped)

 Note

 Site setup varies.
 The template’s environment.sh ends with a generic argocd login <server> --grpc-web --sso.
-Adapt this line to your own server and auth method.
-For a self-hosted install reached via port-forward, that is typically:
+Adapt it to your own server and auth method.
+For a self-hosted install reached via port-forward, that is typically argocd login localhost:8081, logging in as admin with the password from your ArgoCD install (see Set up Argo CD).

 Check that the CLI is configured.
-Until you bootstrap the root Application (next section) the target does not exist yet, so ec ps reports Target 't01-beamline/t01' not found:
+Until you bootstrap the root Application (next section) the target does not exist, so ec ps reports Target 't02-beamline/t02' not found:

 ec ps

-That error is expected at this stage; it confirms ec is configured and talking to ArgoCD with the right target.
+That error is expected here; it confirms ec is talking to ArgoCD with the right target.
 Once the root Application exists, the same command lists your services.

 Bootstrap the root Application#

 This is the single manual step.
-From the directory that contains the deployment repo, create the root Application from t01-deployment/apps.yaml:
+From the directory that contains the deployment repo, create the root Application from apps.yaml:

-ArgoCD now creates the root Application t01, which in turn creates one child Application per entry in apps/values.yaml.
+ArgoCD creates the root Application t02, which in turn creates one child Application per entry in apps/values.yaml.
 Within a moment you should see the root plus its three seeded children:

 NAME SYNC STATUS HEALTH